Problematization

-Problematization (Foucault)
+Foucault's concept of problematization

 For Michel Foucault, problematization serves as the overarching concept of his work in "History of Madness".

 He treats it both as an object of inquiry and a specific form of critical analysis.
-As an object of inquiry, problematization is described as a process of objects becoming problems by being “characterized, analyzed, and treated” as such.
+As an object of inquiry, problematization is described as a process of objects becoming problems by being "characterized, analyzed, and treated" as such.

-As a form of analysis, problematization seeks to answer the questions of “how and why certain things (behavior; phenomena, processes) became a problem”.
+As a form of analysis, problematization seeks to answer the questions of "how and why certain things (behavior; phenomena, processes) became a problem".
 Foucault does not distinguish clearly problematization as an object of inquiry from problematization as a way of inquiry.
-Problematization as a specific form of critical analysis is a form of “re-problematization”.
+Problematization as a specific form of critical analysis is a form of "re-problematization".

-History of Thought
+History of thought

-Problematization is the core of his “history of thought” which stands in sharp contrast to "history of ideas" ("the analysis of attitudes and types of action") as well as "history of mentalities" ("the analysis of systems of representation").
-The history of thought refers to an inquiry of what it is, in a given society and epoch, “what allows one to take a step back from his way of acting or reacting, to present it to oneself as an object of thought and question it as to its meaning, its conditions and its goals”.
-Therefore, thought is described as a form of self-detachment from one's own action that allows “to present it to oneself as an object of thought [and] to question it as to its meaning, its conditions, and its goals".
-Thought is the reflection of one's own action “as a problem”.
-According to Foucault, the notions of thought and problematization are closely linked: to problematize is to engage in “work of thought”.
+Problematization is the core of his "history of thought" which stands in sharp contrast to "history of ideas" ("the analysis of attitudes and types of action") as well as "history of mentalities" ("the analysis of systems of representation").
+The history of thought refers to an inquiry of what it is, in a given society and epoch, "what allows one to take a step back from his way of acting or reacting, to present it to oneself as an object of thought and question it as to its meaning, its conditions and its goals".
+Therefore, thought is described as a form of self-detachment from one's own action that allows "to present it to oneself as an object of thought [and] to question it as to its meaning, its conditions, and its goals".
+Thought is the reflection of one's own action "as a problem".
+According to Foucault, the notions of thought and problematization are closely linked: to problematize is to engage in "work of thought".
 Crucially, then, Foucault implies that our way of reflecting upon ourselves as individuals, as political bodies, as scientific disciplines or other, has a history and, consequently, imposes specific (rather than universal or a priori) structures upon thought.

-Responses To Problems
+Responses to problems

 A central element in the problematization analysis are responses to problems.
-The analysis of a specific problematization is “the history of an answer (…) to a certain situation”.
+The analysis of a specific problematization is "the history of an answer (…) to a certain situation".
 However, Foucault stresses that "most of the time different responses [...] are proposed".
-His analytical interest focuses on finding at the root of those diverse and possibly contrasting answers, the conditions of possibility of their simultaneous appearance, i.e. “the general form of problematization”.
+His analytical interest focuses on finding at the root of those diverse and possibly contrasting answers, the conditions of possibility of their simultaneous appearance, i.e. "the general form of problematization".
 This sets Foucauldian problematization apart from many other approaches in that it invites researchers to view opposing scientific theories or political views, and indeed contradictory enunciations in general as responses to the same problematization rather than as the manifestations of mutually excluding discourses.
-It is this level of problematizations and discourses that Foucault refers to when establishing that Foucault's “history of thought” seeks to answer the question of "how [...] a particular body of knowledge [is] able to be constituted?".
+It is this level of problematizations and discourses that Foucault refers to when establishing that Foucault's "history of thought" seeks to answer the question of "how [...] a particular body of knowledge [is] able to be constituted?".